 My husband on top of the Grettisbæli lair

-One of these lairs are located in the mountain Öxarnúpur, a 146 m mountain, made of basalt columns.
+One of these lairs is located in the mountain Öxarnúpur, a 146 m mountain, made of basalt columns.
 It is a massive rock with a lot of scree, making it difficult to mount.

 There is a path leading from the parking lot through the land of the farmer and up to the Grettisbæli lair.
 It takes some 25 minutes to get to the lair and it is a bit steep hike up the mountain.